The four ASD assessments

 This output of this algorithm appears only in the extended Word report, and not in the brief Word report, under the heading DSM-5: ASD extended assessment.

-Before 2023, despite the existence of the ASD_brief+DSM-5 route, you cannot get the output from both of those algorithms in the same report document: the ICD-10 ASD brief output appears only in the brief report, while the DSM-5 extended algorithm output appears only in the extended report.
+Note that before 2023, despite the existence of the ASD_brief+DSM-5 route, you cannot get the output from both of those algorithms in the same report document: the ICD-10 ASD brief output appears only in the brief report, while the DSM-5 extended algorithm output appears only in the extended report.

 4. DSM-5 brief